-The making of compensation payments pursuant to the Scheme established under the DI Act arises from the occurrence of future events that are not within the control of the Fund.
-The assets of the Fund, comprising cash and Singapore Government securities will be used for payment of compensation by the Agency to the insured depositors of a Scheme member when required to do so by the Monetary Authority of Singapore under section 30(2) of the DI Act.
-Where this is insufficient, the Agency will obtain loans on behalf of the Fund while awaiting payments from the assets of the failed Scheme member and also payments from the guarantee by the Singapore Government if the failure of the Scheme member occurs before expiry of the guarantee on 31 December 2010.
+The making of compensation payments pursuant to the DI Scheme established under the DI Act arises from the occurrence of future events that are not within the control of the DI Fund.
+The assets of the DI Fund, comprising cash and financial assets will be used for payment of compensation by the Agency to the insured depositors of a failed DI Scheme member when required to do so by the Monetary Authority of Singapore under section 30 (2) of the DI Act.
+Where this is insufficient, the Agency will obtain loans on behalf of the DI Fund while awaiting payments from the assets of the failed DI Scheme member and also payments from the guarantee by the Singapore Government if the failure of the Scheme member occurs before expiry of the guarantee on 31 December 2010.
+The Agency may also raise additional premium contributions in accordance with section 24 of the DI Act.